StoliRocks/steve-code/README.md

 # Update to the latest version
 sc --update

+# In interactive mode
+>>> /update  # Check and install updates immediately
 ```

+Updates are checked automatically:
+- On startup when entering interactive mode
+- Every 30 minutes while running in interactive mode
-Updates are checked automatically when starting interactive mode.
-The tool will notify you if a new version is available.
+- The tool will notify you non-intrusively when a new version is available

+Updates install to your Python environment (site-packages), not your working directory.

 ## Contributing